openeuropa/oe_authorisation/README.md

 # OpenEuropa Authorization

-The OpenEuropa Authorization module offers default features related to user authorization for the OpenEuropa project.
+The OpenEuropa Authorization module offers default features related to user authorisation for the OpenEuropa project.

 **Table of contents:**